ArhamazizNoman/Sporty_Song_Clustering_-_Recomendation_System-/README.md

-# Sporty_Song_Clustering_-_Recomendation_System-
-This Project is a classic Data Science and Machine Learning project that combines Audio Analysis with Unsupervised Learning.

-Overview

-This section focuses on analyzing Spotify audio features to uncover musical “vibes” using K-Means clustering and building a two-method recommendation system based on centroid distance and K-Nearest Neighbors (KNN) similarity.

-2.1 Feature Selection for the Vibe Model

-Selected musical attributes that best represent a song’s overall vibe, such as:

-danceability

-energy

-tempo

-valence

-loudness

-Features were scaled/standardized to ensure equal contribution to clustering.

-These features capture how listeners feel a track, making them suitable for grouping songs based on mood.

-2.2 K-Means Clustering Analysis

-Applied K-Means to the scaled vibe-based feature set.

-Identified 4 distinct clusters, each representing a different musical mood or style.

-Analyzed cluster structures by comparing:

-average feature values,

-representative songs closest to each cluster centroid,

-differences in popularity across clusters.

-Clusters showcased meaningful separation between high-energy tracks, calm/acoustic songs, upbeat pop, etc.

-2.3 Clustering Evaluation

-Evaluated clustering quality using:

-Silhouette Score

-t-SNE visualization

-2D feature-space plots (e.g., Energy vs Loudness)

-The four-cluster solution displayed:

-well-separated structure,

-good consistency,

-interpretable mood-based grouping.

-Demonstrated that selected features naturally form coherent vibe clusters.

-2.4 Recommendation System (Centroid + KNN)

-Two recommendation methods were implemented:

-1. Centroid-Based Recommendations

-Returns songs closest to the cluster centroid of the input track.

-Produces stable, mood-consistent recommendations.

-Reflects the general vibe of the cluster more than individual track details.

-2. KNN-Based Recommendations

-Computes similarity between the input song and its nearest neighbors in feature space.

-Captures fine-grained similarity:

-tempo

-acousticness

-energy

-rhythm patterns

-Often returns more personalized, track-specific recommendations.

-Comparison

-Centroid method → broad, vibe-focused suggestions.

-KNN method → detailed, content-specific suggestions.

-Combined, they provide both general mood accuracy and precision in similarity.

-Example Demonstration

-Generated top recommendations for “Oops!...
-I Did It Again” using both methods to show practical differences in output and behavior.
+# Part 2: Clustering Using K-Means & Recommendation System

+## Overview
+This section focuses on analyzing Spotify audio features to uncover musical “vibes” using **K-Means clustering** and building a two-method recommendation system based on **centroid distance** and **K-Nearest Neighbors (KNN)** similarity.

+---

+## 2.1 Feature Selection for the Vibe Model
+- Selected audio attributes representing a song’s vibe:
+  - `danceability`, `energy`, `tempo`, `valence`, `loudness`.
+- Features were **scaled** to ensure equal contribution.
+- These features emphasize how listeners *experience* a track.

+---

+## 2.2 K-Means Clustering Analysis
+- Applied **K-Means** on the standardized vibe features.
+- Identified **4 distinct clusters**, each aligned with a different musical mood.
+- Analyzed clusters by:
+  - Average feature values
+  - Songs closest to each centroid
+  - Popularity differences across clusters
+- Clusters reflected clear separation between energetic, calm, acoustic, and upbeat songs.

+---

+## 2.3 Clustering Evaluation
+- Evaluated clustering quality using:
+  - **Silhouette Score**
+  - **t-SNE visualization**
+  - **Energy vs Loudness** plots
+- Four-cluster configuration showed:
+  - Good cohesion
+  - Strong separation
+  - Stable mood-based grouping

+---

+## 2.4 Recommendation System (Centroid + KNN)
+Two recommendation approaches were implemented:

+### Centroid-Based Recommendations
+- Finds songs closest to a cluster's **centroid**.
+- Produces **stable, consistent mood-based** recommendations.
+- Represents general vibe of the cluster.

+### KNN-Based Recommendations
+- Finds **nearest neighbors** to the input song.
+- Captures fine-grained similarity in:
+  - Tempo
+  - Energy
+  - Acousticness
+  - Other musical patterns
+- More **song-specific** than centroid method.

+### Comparison
+- **Centroid** → Broad vibe similarity.
+- **KNN** → Precise audio similarity.
+- Both combined provide balanced recommendation quality.

+### Example Output
+- Recommendations were generated for **"Oops!...
+I Did It Again"** using both methods to illustrate their behavioral differences.

+---

+## Short Summary
+This module applies K-Means clustering to group songs by mood using audio features, then provides recommendations using both centroid-based and KNN-based similarity.
+The system captures both overall vibe and detailed audio characteristics for improved music recommendation.